TosbackCgusBridge-Bot/CGUs-versions/Timeanddate/Privacy Policy.md

 This site contains links to other sites. timeanddate.com is not responsible for the privacy practices or the content of the linked websites.

-We use Surveymonkey for online surveys.
+We use SurveyMonkey for online surveys.
 We may ask for your contact information, such as your email address.
 This information is used to contact you if necessary.

 Advertising